Jorin-Liesse/Notes/Game-Production/Vocabulary.md

 **Implied Overtime:** Overtime that feels enforced but isn’t.
 Often some coercion is felt.

 **Proposal:** A proposal, in this context, is what a company proposes to a client.

+<audio controls> <source src="../assets/audio/General.mp3" type="audio/mpeg"> Your browser does not support the audio element.</audio>

 <br>